Drayff/Drayff/README.md

 ### 💻 System

-At the moment I am using Windows 10 as the main operating system, and Debian 12 for the server.
+At the moment I am using Windows 10 as the main operating system, and Debian 12 for programming.
 My computer specifications are as follows:

-- Motherboard: Asus M4A77T
+- Motherboard: Asus P8H61-M LX
-- Processor: AMD Athlon(tm) II X2 255 Processor
+- Processor: Intel Core i7-3770.
-- Graphics Card: AMD Radeon HD 5670
+- Graphics Card: Sapphire Radeon RX 580 4 gigabytes
-- RAM: 6 gigabytes
+- RAM: x2 HyperX Fury 8GB
-- Storage: SSD TEAM T253X2128G, HDD Disk #2 - Hitachi HDS721050CLA360

 ### 📖 Links